SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 Once the density provider is implemented, update `/rivertale cell` to display real density values instead of placeholder data.
 The command should now call `DensityProviderRegistry.getProvider(level)` and sample the cell's averaged density.

 **Validation:**
-1. Place player in world with Lithosphere
+1. Place player in world
 2. Run `/rivertale cell` at various locations
 3. Verify density value is reasonable (not NaN, within expected range)
 4. Verify ocean detection works near coastlines
 5. Verify inland locations have higher density than coastal locations
+6. Verify mountain locations have higher density than adjacent valleys

 ---